wingedsheep/mtg-card-generator/README.md

 ```

 This will:
-- Generate a random set theme
+- Generate a random set theme (or use your provided theme)
 - Create cards with balanced colors and rarities
 - Generate art for each card
 - Convert cards to the proper rendering format